Yash-10/ARPS-Periodogram-Comparison/README.md

 ```R
 result <- evd(y=y, t=t, ...)
 ```
-where `y` and `t` denote the fluxes and time epochs, respectively.
+where `y` and `t` denote the fluxes and time epochs, respectively. `...` denote any other arguments to `evd` as stated above.
 Observational fluxes are generally associated with errors, but this cannot be used in the code as of now.

 **Important notes**: